-This is a transcript of this speech made for the convenience of readers and researchers.
-A single text of the speech exists in the Senate Speech file of the John F. Kennedy Pre-Presidential Papers here at the John F. Kennedy Library.
+This is a transcription of this speech made for the convenience of readers and researchers.
+A copy of the text of this speech exists in the Senate Speech file of the John F. Kennedy Pre-Presidential Papers here at the John F. Kennedy Library.